 4. Building Code Compliance During Repairs

 Insurance doesn’t just cover a rebuild “as it was.”
 When damage occurs, insurers must ensure the property meets current building codes for fire safety, accessibility, energy efficiency, and more.
-For an older structure, this might mean replacing outdated electrical systems, reinforcing foundations, or upgrading insulation and HVAC.
-These improvements are essential but can add significant costs to any repair or replacement project, which is why code compliance is a substantial factor in premium pricing.
+For an older structure, this might mean replacing outdated electrical systems, reinforcing the foundations, or upgrading insulation and HVAC systems.
+These improvements are essential but can add high costs to any repair or replacement project, which is why code compliance is a substantial factor in premium pricing.

 5. Higher Risk of Claims

 Insurers look at the likelihood of a claim when setting premiums.
-Unfortunately, older buildings tend to carry higher risks: aging plumbing is more prone to leaks and water damage, older electrical wiring is a fire hazard, and worn roofing is vulnerable to storms.
+Unfortunately, older buildings tend to pose higher risks: aging plumbing is more prone to leaks and water damage, older electrical wiring is a fire hazard, and worn roofing is vulnerable to storm damage.
 These risks mean claims are more likely, and that risk is reflected in the higher cost of insuring an older building.

 6. Replacement Cost vs. Market Value